LibreTranslate/LibreTranslate/ISSUE_TEMPLATE.md

 ****************************************
-First of all, thank you for taking the time to report an issue.
+Please do NOT ask question about LibreTranslate here!
+We have a forum at https://community.libretranslate.com for questions.

-For installation problems, questions, server configuration problems and feature requests, please open a topic on http://community.libretranslate.com
+Please open an issue only to report faults and bugs.

-Please open an issue only to report faults and bugs!
+For feature requests, please open pull requests directly!
+We accept all kinds of contributions.
+If you don't know how to code, you can still provide feedback, but please offer to contribute something (how are you going to help the project develop the feature?)

-PLEASE REMOVE THIS NOTE AFTER READING IT!
+Remove these lines after reading it
 ****************************************